March 2023 Space Stock Review+ ULA M&A

 My estimate: $4B-5B.

-Normally valuing a private company can be quite difficult because you donât have insider information regarding financials.
+Normally valuing a private company can be quite difficult because you don’t have insider information regarding financials.

-However, ULA is owned 50/50 by two public companies so we have some publicly reported information to start working with: Lockheed Martinâs 2022 10-K tells us that ULAâs 2022 operating income was $200M
+However, ULA is owned 50/50 by two public companies so we have some publicly reported information to start working with: Lockheed Martin’s 2022 10-K tells us that ULA’s 2022 operating income was $200M1.

-, which compares to 18x and 20x multiples, respectively, for the legacy aerospace & defense companies included in the Space Case valuation comp.
-The NYU and Space Case multiples suggests that ULA is worth somewhere between $4B-$5B.Of course there are puts and takes to what exact multiple ULA deserves
+Using NYU’s valuation multiple by sector data, we can see that profitable aerospace & defense companies generally trade at 24x next year's operating income and 30x last year's operating income2, which compares to 18x and 20x multiples, respectively, for the legacy aerospace & defense companies included in the Space Case valuation comp.
+The NYU and Space Case multiples suggests that ULA is worth somewhere between $4B-$5B3.

-, but I am not trying to get in the weeds here; for our purposes we will say this estimate is close enough and conclude that ULA is worth $4B-5B.Of note, Aerojet Rocketdyne did try to buy ULA for $2B in 2015, but this was when the future of ULA was in questionâULA was at risk of going out of business due to an expected drop in military and intelligence satellite launches + lack of success in securing civil and commercial launch contracts.
+Of note, Aerojet Rocketdyne did try to buy ULA for $2B in 2015, but this was when the future of ULA was in question—ULA was at risk of going out of business due to an expected drop in military and intelligence satellite launches + lack of success in securing civil and commercial launch contracts.
 This AJRD bid was a lowball offer to see if it could acquire a distressed asset for a cheap price.
-Ultimately ULA wasnât sold in 2015, and its prospects improved greatly between 2015 and the present day with Tory Bruno at the lead (check out this article showcasing Toryâs mindset for how he turned ULA from near-bankrupt to solidly profitably).
+Ultimately ULA wasn’t sold in 2015, and its prospects improved greatly between 2015 and the present day with Tory Bruno at the lead (check out this article showcasing Tory’s mindset for how he turned ULA from near-bankrupt to solidly profitably).

 B. WHY IS BOEING SELLING?